 Now, let’s talk about how you can schedule all those Instagram Stories from your desktop.

-(BTW, Agorapulse can actually do a lot for you, particularly for Instagram.
+(Note: Agorapulse can significantly streamline this process, particularly for Instagram.
 You can schedule Instagram posts and stories directly, as well as track key metrics, and even respond to your Instagram DM’s and comments.)

 Try Agorapulse for FREE and take control of your Instagram marketing!